breadboard-ai/breadboard/packages/website/src/docs/editor.md

 const result = await graph.addEdge(edgeSpec, false);
 ```

+The same optional argument also works for the `changeEdge` method.

 ## Starting a new graph

 If we want to start a brand-new graph, we can use the handy `blank` method, provided by the Editor API: